natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-29-comic-grace.md

 description: A reflection on the interplay of grace and passion in human lives and societies, highlighting both their significance and humor.
 emoji: 🕊️
 tags:
-  - 🎭 Comedies
-  - ✨ Transformations
+  - ✨ Grace
+  - ✍️ Literature
+  - 🌍 Society
+  - 🌍 Culture
 haiku: |
   Grace and passion rise,
   Moments of flight and joy,